logwet/noverworld/README.md

 The distribution was chosen in a fairly arbitrary manner.
 Make an issue if you want it changed.

+## Support

+If you have a problem with the mod, a question or experience a crash follow these steps:
+1. Check the README to see if there's any relevant info on there, particularly the FAQ section.
+2. Check the GitHub Issues (including closed issues).
+3. Check the GitHub Releases to see if a newer build has been released that addresses your problem.
+4. If you're experiencing a crash, make a GitHub issue and include the crash report.
+5. If none of the above steps are helpful, DM me on discord (I'm in HBG Hub, Javacord etc. under this name).

+## FAQ

+- How do I change the hotbar?
+  - Using the vanilla creative saved hotbars system.
+Refer to [this guide](https://www.planetminecraft.com/blog/saved-toolbars-how-to-use-your-extra-inventory-tutorial-guide/) if you need help.
+- How do I reset my hotbar to the default included in the mod?
+  - Empty your 9th hotbar (by removing all the items and saving it again with `c + 9`)
+  - The mod will overwrite that hotbar when you create a new world.
+- How do I set my FOV and render distance default?
+  - Edit those values in the game's main menu (ie. outside of a world) and they'll be saved.
+- I have a suggestion for improvement.
+  - Make a GitHub issue and include as much information as you can.
+- The mod is crashing while launching with `java.lang.reflect.InvocationTargetException`
+  - Make sure you are running the release version of the mod ie. `noverworld-x.x.x.jar` instead of `noverworld-x-x-x-dev.jar`
+- Is this incompatible with any mods:
-This mod has been tested with:
+  - This mod has been tested and confirmed to work with:
     - Sodium
     - Lithium
     - Starlight
     - FastReset
     - LazyDFU
     - Moonlight (threaded stronghold gen)
     - Chunk mod (puts you in the world before spawn chunks have finished generating)

-I will not support multithreaded world gen such as C2ME.
+  - I will not support multi-threaded world gen such as C2ME.
+Perhaps sometime in the future as a separate branch.

 Contributions are welcome.
+This mod is licensed under the GPL-3.0, meaning any forks/derivative works must also be open source and licensed under the GPL-3.0.
+If you fork the mod and publish the distribution (without the intention of merging your changes upstream) please change the name from Noverworld to a suitably distinct alternative to avoid confusion.